MicrosoftDocs/sandbox/sandbox/gamedev/azure-coolstuff.md

 [![Get the source](../media/buttons/source2.png)](https://github.com/dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos)

 This project is a starter kit that allows you to set up a RESTful API service that stores game leaderboards (scores) and exposes them via HTTP(s) methods/operations.
 A game developer can use this API service in their game and post new scores, get the top scores, find out the latest ones and more.
-A Unity client is also provided.
+Additionally, a Unity sample client is included in the project.

 The technology/architecture stack includes an [Express](https://expressjs.com/) [Node.js](https://nodejs.org/) app hosted on an [Azure Function](https://azure.microsoft.com/en-us/services/functions/) that talks to a [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) database via its [MongoDB API]((https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction)).
 [Azure Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) service is used to provide information and metrics regarding application performance and behavior.
 A Unity game engine client is also provided, with a relevant Unity C# SDK to access the leaderboards API.